Install Plex Server on Raspberry PI

 Start preparing your OS.
 You can use Raspberry PI OS Lite (for a fast, headless OS) or Raspberry PI OS Desktop (in this case working from its internal terminal.

 If not already done, make sure your OS is up to date.
-From terminal, use following command:
+From the terminal, use the following command:

 sudo apt update -y && sudo apt upgrade -y